Ted Paige: Career

 In 1977 Paige became the Chair of Electrical Engineering at Oxford and a Fellow of St. John's College, titles he retained until 1997, which involved a shift in focus from physics to engineering and from research to a com bination of research and teaching.
 He has been described as “a brilliant teacher.”
 In 1984, for a brief time he was acting head of the Engineering Science Department.
 “In the late 1970s he initiated the introduction of information technology into the department, and 10 years later he introduced optoelectronics.
 Both areas are flourishing.”
 At Oxford he focused on restructuring the department and upgrading the teaching laboratories.
 In the 1980s he developed an interest in optoelectronics, including programmable light modulators for sub-micron lithography.

 In 1986–87, he spent a sabbatical year at Stanford University, where he worked with Professor J. W. Goodman on optoelectronics.
 Returning to Oxford he “developed an interest in programmable light modulators, using them to develop optical techniques with potential for sub-micron lithography....A three-dimensional image system for use as a head-mounted display also followed from his work.”

-By the early 1990s he “was opening up an important new field using a ferroelectric spatial light modulator (SLM) in a novel phase-only mode.…Within a few years a wealth of developments and applications were found by Paige and his group, making his last years before retirement both productive and intellectually rewarding.”
+In the early 1990s he “was opening up an important new field using a ferroelectric spatial light modulator (SLM) in a novel phase-only mode.…Within a few years a wealth of developments and applications were found by Paige and his group."

 In 1997, Paige retired from Oxford, but he was “active and productive” in his role as an emeritus professor, and received a Leverhulme Fellowship.

 Paige was also involved with the Science Research Council.